-Obesity, diabetes, heart disease, cancer, stroke, lethargy and depression
+Obesity, diabetes, heart disease, cancer, stroke, lethargy and depression.

-Mental ill-health, anxiety and depression, and emotional disengagement
+Mental ill-health, anxiety and depression, and emotional disengagement.

-Lack of sleep, junk food, sedentary lifestyles, drugs, alcohol, stress, trauma and the ‘I’m alright’ brain
+Lack of sleep, junk food, sedentary lifestyles, drugs, alcohol, stress, trauma and the ‘I’m alright’ brain.

-Challenges we face as communities and as a society
+Challenges we face as communities

-Speech delay, stunted vocabulary, reading poverty and blighted prospects
+Speech delay, stunted vocabulary, reading poverty and blighted prospects.

-Child and domestic abuse, sexual violence, family breakdown and workplace stress
+Child and domestic abuse, sexual violence, family breakdown and workplace stress.

-Racism, hate crimes, violence, segregation, loneliness and social isolation
+Racism, hate crimes, violence, segregation, loneliness and social isolation.

-Challenges facing the environment and the planet
+Challenges facing the planet

 Animals in Peril